eflautt/ga-data-science/lessons/lesson-08/readme.md

     - What _type_ of data does this metric work best for?
     - What _type_ of data does this distance metric may not work for?
         - For help, read about [distance metrics in the sklearn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.DistanceMetric.html#sklearn.neighbors.DistanceMetric).
-2. It is possible to use KNN as a regression estimator.
-Either with independent reading or your own brilliant creativity, come up with the following:
+2. It's possible to use KNN as a regression estimator.
+Using independent reading or your own brilliant creativity, come up with the following:
     - Steps that KNN Regression would follow
     - How it predicts a regression value